+domain, and without any assurance whatever beyond his own faith that the future Cuban Government would grant the

+necessary charter powers, involved great

+risks and implied great courage.
+But

+having hit upon the plan, Van Horne did

+not hesitate to adopt it.

+On his arrival in New York in March

-After four hundred years of Spanish misrule, and a century of successive revo-lutions, the United States had liberated the Cuban people.
-Spain had finally evacuated the colony a year earlier, and the island was being administered by a military governor, General Leonard Wood, pending the institution of a stable civil government based on popular election.
-The eastern provinces had been devastated by incorporating warfare. tated by incessant guerilla warfare.
-The cane fields had been largely destroyed. and the cane had been overgrown with weeds and brush.
+he immediately consulted Howard Mansmisrule, and a century of successive revolutions, the United States had liberated the Cuban people.
+Spain had finally evacuated the Cuban people.
+Spain had finally evacuated the colony a year earlier, and the island was being administered by a military governor.
+General Leonard Wood, pending the institution of a stable civil government based on popular election.
+The eastern provinces had been devastated by incessant guerilla warfare.
+The can be not been largely destroyed, and the cane had been largely destroyed, and the cane had been overgrown with weeds and brash.
 Cattle raisers had lost everything, and it was difficult to find a cow or an ox.
 Horses were few and in wretched condition.
 Mining had ceased, all industries were virtually dead.